bwbg/pong-rs/README.md

 My goal for the second day was to draw some stub graphics onto the screen.
 This goal was more or less reached.
 Using SDL2 with Rust is *a little bit* more challenging than Python (PyGame).
 At least some green boxes appear on the screen.

 Nonetheless I got more experienced in navigating the documentation.

+## Day 3

+Fudged around the code without having a plan really.
+Tried things here and there and disposed almost every change.
+The reason might be because I didn't have any time to think about what to do next beforehand.
+In the last twenty minutes I decided to decouple the presentation and going to implement some math stuff - which I will continue on Day 4.

+*Conclusion*: Don't start the computer without having a plan.
+Exhaustive days won't boost creativity.